huishenlab/biscuit/docs/epiread/epibed_format.md

   1. The M/U/O/S now occur at the position they are found in the BAM.
 In other words, the methylation status deriving from the C in a CpG or GpC will be placed at the C's position, whereas the methylation status from a G would be placed at the G's position.
-  2. The start position is based on the on the read start position listed in the BAM adjusted by any soft clipped bases at the start of the read (i.e., start - n_softclipped).
+  2. The start position is based on the read start position listed in the BAM adjusted by any soft clipped bases at the start of the read (i.e., `start - n_softclipped`).
   3. The end position is set such that `end - start` would be the length of the reference genome the read spans.
 In other words, `end = start + read_length + n_deletions - n_insertions`, where `n_deletions` is the number of deletions in the read and `n_insertions` is the number of insertions.
 Relative to the run length encoded string,